Marie-Josephte Corriveau

 Marie-Josephte Corriveau (1733 at Saint-Vallier, Quebec – April 18, 1763 at Quebec City), better known as "la Corriveau", is a well-known figure in Québécois folklore.
-She lived in New France, and was sentenced to death by a British court martial for the murder of her second husband, was hanged for it and her body hanged in chains.
+She lived in New France, and was sentenced to death in 1763 by a British court martial for the murder of her second husband.
+She was hanged, and her body was placed in a gibbet on public display in Lévis.
 Her story has become a legend in Quebec, and she is the subject of many books and plays.

 Early life

 Marie-Josephte Corriveau was born in 1733, most probably in January or February, and baptised on May 14, 1733, in the rural parish of Saint-Vallier in New France.
 She was the only surviving offspring of Joseph Corriveau, a farmer, and Marie-Françoise Bolduc.
 Her ten brothers and sisters all died in childhood.

 Marriages and deaths of spouses

 Corriveau married at the age of 16, on November 17, 1749, to Charles Bouchard, aged 23, also a farmer.
 Three children were born in this marriage: two daughters, Marie-Françoise (1752) and Marie-Angélique (1754), followed by a son, Charles (1757).
-Rumors (that only started after the death of her second husband) say that she murdered him, as there is no concrete record of his death.
+Rumors (that only started after the death of her second husband) say that she murdered him, as there is no concrete record of his death – he was said to have died of "putrid fevers".
 Charles Bouchard was buried on April 27, 1760, and she remarried fifteen months later, on July 20, 1761, to another farmer from Saint-Vallier, Louis Étienne Dodier.
 On the morning of January 27, 1763, he was found dead in his barn, with multiple head wounds.
 Despite an official recording of the cause of death being from kicks of horses' hooves, and a speedy burial, rumours and gossip of murder spread rapidly through the neighbourhood.
 Dodier was on bad terms with his father-in-law and with his wife.